Updating Horizontal Tidebound

 He and Sami had met in high school during their sophomore years before he had to be homeschooled due to excessive sick days because of his headaches.
 But she, unlike so many others, had continued to remain friends with him.
 She’d always accepted his limitations without comment.
 Never making him feel fragile or a freak.
 They’d talk for hours, or she’d sit quietly while he rocked, trying to get the tinnitus to stop.
 Her acceptance of him was so complete, unlike his feelings about himself.

 He didn’t blame the others for drifting away.
 It wasn’t like he could go out often or do many of the things that normal teenagers did.
 And then many of them had left for college or for work outside of Sunrise.
 The city wasn’t exactly a bustling place unless one was in the military.
 But Sami was a member of the Navajo Nation.
-She had stayed because her family were here.
+She had stayed because her family was here.
 Her tribe was here.
 Her life was here and always would be.

 “Where else would I be?
 After all, there is no more hip, happening place than the Con-Ve.”
 He spread his arms wide to encompass his “empire”.